Architect: Ernst Lichtblau

 Wattmanngasse 29, Vienna

-In the use of motifs from folk art, in forms that already refer to the coming Art Deco, and in the shaping of window bands, Lichtblau anticipated criteria of the architecture of the twenties.
+In the use of motifs from folk art, in forms that already refer to the coming Art Deco, and in the shaping of horizontal window bands, Lichtblau anticipated elements of the architecture of the 1920s.

-They are decorated with fairy-tale animal and plant figures and fanciful ornaments.
+They are decorated with fairy-tale animal and plant figures as well as imaginative ornaments.

-The ceramic cladding between the windows and around the entrance portal consists of floral and figural representations that vary throughout the three floors.
+The highly rectangular ceramic fields between the windows and around the entrance portal consist of floral and figural representations that vary throughout the three floors.

 In the mezzanine, the letters H, I and S were incorporated in three reliefs.

-In the figure relief on the left side of the entrance portal there is the year 1914.
+In the figure relief on the left side of the entrance portal can the year 1914 can be found.